bit-broker/website/content/en/docs/getting-started/install-local.md

   └──────────────────────────────┘
 ```

 At this point, your BitBroker installation is up and running on your local machine.
 You can test it by running the steps below.
-But first, lets just see what other commands the `bbk.sh` script supports:
+But first, let's just see what other commands the `bbk.sh` script supports:

 ```shell
 ./development/scripts/bbk.sh <command>